sharpxuh/learngit/readme.txt

-Git is a free software... good
+Git is a free software... good job